SevkiBekir/Little_Monitor/README.md

-Little_Monitor
+Little_Monitor version Beta
 ==============

-- client component to check spaces, memory, services, cpu or processes on the OS - resultset send to some dummy webservice within XML format
+- client component to check spaces, memory, services on the OS
+- resultset send to XML format